namoopsoo/namoopsoo.github.io/content/changelog/_index.md

 ### Started
 - Started using Stage Manager on Apple macos.
 (2025-08-27)
+- Park next to me got renovated and has a pull up bar now so I started using a normal size pull up bar again finally after a long time.
 ## 2025-07
 ### Started
 - Started this personal changelog!